udude17/MCW-ECR/Whiteboard design session/WDS student guide - Enterprise-ready cloud.md

 In addition, the Cloud Governance team's charter includes company-wide monitoring and reporting of all Azure spend, including reviewing usage to identify cost-saving opportunities and identifying and investigating anomalous spending.

 *Security Baseline*

 The IT security team have advised a precautionary approach to cloud adoption.
 The Cloud Governance team are keen to adopt a strong set of best practices to make sure the IT security and business teams feel comfortable to avoid security becoming an adoption blocker.

 If a service has an outage, it is important to know the chain of events that led up to the outage and who (if anyone) caused it.

 IT security require that all Azure VMs (Windows and Linux) meet their password complexity requirements.
-They also require that only approved OS images are used as the baseline for any VM.
+They also require that only approved OS images be used as the baseline for any VM.

 *Resource Consistency*